jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

      - To show or hide labels on your map, toggle the control for _Labels_.
      - To apply transparency to your polygons, drag the slider for _Opacity_.

-    *Assignment task*: change at least 2 of these settings, and tell us 1) *what* you changed and 2) provide and explanation for *why* you changed them, based on lecture material or readings.
+    ##Assignment task##: change at least 2 of these settings, and tell us 1) *what* you changed and 2) provide an explanation for *why* you changed them, based on lecture material or readings.
+This should be at least 2 sentences per setting.

 Below is an example of how your choropleth visualization could look: